-At April 30, 2019, the Company had stock option and RSU awards outstanding under two different plans: (1) second amended and restated 2004 stock incentive plan for employees; and (2) 2015 non-employee directors equity ownership plan.
-As of April 30, 2019, there were 798,328 shares of common stock available for future stock-based compensation awards under the Company's stock incentive plans.
+At April 30, 2020, the Company had RSU awards outstanding under two different plans: (1) 2016 employee stock incentive plan; and (2) 2015 non-employee directors equity ownership plan.
+As of April 30, 2020, there were 716,027 shares of common stock available for future stock-based compensation awards under the Company's stock incentive plans.